fabienbaron/OITOOLS.jl/docs/src/index.md

 !!! warning

-    OITOOLS is still undergoing development.
-Documentation is still sparse.
+    OITOOLS is still undergoing development and documentation is sparse.
+    Everyone is welcome to contribute to the docs, tutorials or demos.

 ## Index